leezhenghui/hello-springcloud/README.md

 To enable signal-based Java Heap dumps, the `IBM_HEAPDUMP=TRUE` environmental variable or the appropriate `JAVA_DUMP_OPTS` must be set.  e.g:

 ```
-# Manually trigger a heap dump by sending a specific signal to JVM
+# Manually trigger a heap dump by sending a SIGQUIT signal to JVM process
 IBM_HEAPDUMP=TRUE ~/opt/ibm-jdk-1.8.0/bin/java -jar ./add.svc-1.0.0.jar # the pid is 21046
 kill -3 21046
 ```